HugoRoriz/FreeCodeCamp-Assignments/JavaScript Algorithms and Data Structures Projects/Palindrome Checker/README.md

 Source code regarding the first final project for FreeCodeCamp JavaScript Algorithms and Data Structures Projects course.

 JavaScript Algorithms and Data Structures Projects were built with HTML, SCSS and JS/jQuery using CodePen.
-For local viewing purposes, SCSS files were manually modified to css, added media queries for different devices and a css reset file (normalize.css).
+For local viewing purposes, SCSS files were manually modified to CSS, added media queries for different devices and a CSS reset file (normalize.css).
 Icons provided by FontAwesome.

 Simply download and run a local server.